-Nothing beats the experience of coming into our bookstore, and it sucks that we can’t be open to the public yet, but we make it easy to find everything we’re carrying in the shop — and 12 million books in print — in our online store.
-We’ll message you when your order arrives, ship it to you, or you can take advantage of our new curbside pickup or home delivery.
+Nothing beats the experience of coming into our bookstore, but if you either don’t live in Sacramento or don’t want to come in, we make it easy to find everything we’re carrying in the shop — and 12 million books in print — in our online store.
+We offer curbside pickup, local delivery, and shipping nationwide.

 If you want to get out of the house and come down to our store, we’re offering no-contact curbside pickup.
-If you’re walking, knock on our door, and we’ll get your bag for you or pull up in front of the Crest Theater (off of the light rail tracks) and honk or call 916-492-6657.
+You can pull up in front of the Crest Theater (off of the light rail tracks/yellow area) and call 916-492-6657.
 We’ll run your bag out to your car.
 Or come into the store to pick up.
 You do NOT need an appointment to pick up your order.

 During this social-distancing time, it’ll be like having one of us in your back pocket.
 Think of us as your mobile book concierge.
 You’ll reach Ross or Heidi, and if we can’t recommend a book, we’ll tap into our staff who specialize in different genres.
 You’ll find the BRIGHT-YELLOW chatbox on the bottom right side of our website.